yosephdev/task-master/README.md

 Implemented a function `update_task(index, title=None, description=None, status=None)` to update an existing task in the `tasks` list.
 The function takes an index to identify the task to be updated, and optional parameters to specify the new title, description, and status of the task.
 If any of the optional parameters are provided, the corresponding task attribute is updated.
 After updating the task, the `save_tasks()` function is called to save the changes to the JSON file.

+### Step 6: Implement a Function to List All Tasks

+Implemented a function `list_tasks()` to display a list of all tasks stored in the `tasks` list.
+The function iterates through each task, displaying its title, description, and status.

 ## Input

 ## Future Features